kevinjapan/Web-Dev-Agent/README.md

 To display the styled **WDA** homepage hero section, create a new page and add the desired background image as it's `featured image` in the page settings.

-Then set your homepage as a static page in 'Admin/Settings/Reading' and select this page as your Homepage.
+Then set your homepage as a static page in `Admin/Settings/Reading` and select this page as your Homepage.

-This will automatically add the site title, tagline and featured image to a cover block hero section on your homepage.
+This will automatically add the site title, tagline and featured image to a **Cover Bloc Pattern** hero section on your homepage.

 ## Menus